Zimmer tower: The solar cycle and the dominical letter

+The inscription will have to be altered in 2100, as that year will not be a leap year.

 The week

 This dial marks the seven days of the week, represented by ancient gods and their symbol.

 The globe

 The rotation of the Earth causes day and night.
 It is day on the part of the globe that is currently visible.

-The places on earth that pass under the fixed meridian (the golden belt running from the North Pole to the South Pole) have noon at the same time.
+The places on Earth that pass under the fixed meridian (the golden belt running from the North Pole to the South Pole) have noon at the same time.
 The globe rotates once every 24 hours.

 The months

 This dial depicts the twelve months.
 The hand shows the current month.